The Vatican

 @Arturo Rey on Unsplash

-"Dilexit nos" is the fourth Encyclical of Pope Francis and in it he invites believers to renew their devotion to the Heart of Jesus.
+"Dilexit nos" is the fourth Encyclical Pope Francis invites the faithful to renew their devotion to the Heart of Jesus.
 The words that give the title to the text are from the Letter to the Romans of St. Paul, when he points out that "He has loved us" (Rom 8:37), in reference to the love of Christ for mankind.

 Taking advantage of the 350th anniversary of the first demonstration of the Sacred Heart of Jesus In 1673, the Pope, in his homily to St. Margaret Mary Alacoque, the pope gathers the reflections of previous magisterial texts and the experience of various saints to propose this devotion to the whole Church today.